anjireddy-kata/interview-questions/micro-service-patterns.md

   * The Command query responsibility segregation (CQRS) pattern - This is more powerful than the API composition pattern, but it’s also more complex.
 It maintains one or more view databases whose sole purpose is to support queries

   API composition: Implement a query that retrieves data from several services by querying each service via its API and combining the results.
   The Command query responsibility segregation (CQRS) pattern: This is more powerful than the API composition pattern, but it’s also more complex.
-It maintains one or more view databases whose sole purpose is to support queries
+It maintains one or more view databases whose sole purpose is to support queries.

+  234